ACBL Unit 430 (Vancouver) MENTOR/MENTEE SERIES 2014

 In 2013 we saw 226 Mentor Mentee pairs play in 4 Mentor Mentee games.
 Several of the Mentors recognized the enthusiasm to learn and a willingness to do the work needed to improve their game in the Mentees and have continued to play and mentor some of the players.
 It is exciting to see new players developing their game and encouraging that we have experienced players willing to take the time to assist these up-and-coming players.

 We have another 4 Mentor Mentee games scheduled for 2014, (all Saturdays).
-The first two were held February 1st and May 17th.
-The next is August 9th and the last game of the year is tentatively scheduled for November 15th.
+The first three were held February 1st, May 17th and August 9th.
+The next is tentatively scheduled for November 15th.

 All MM games will be held at the Vancouver Bridge Centre.
 Since the February game, we are using a a new start time of 12:00pm so that players will have time to attend the post game Vugraph review and still get home in time for dinner.